jychp/cartography-openapi/README.md

 Here are the topics we are working on for upcoming releases:

 - [ ] handle API response with dict like `{'users': [], 'count': 12}`
-- [ ] handle API response where list are handled as componenet (ex: UserView, UserListVie)
+- [ ] handle API response where list are handled as componenet (ex: UserView, UserListView)
 - [ ] handle authentication
-- [ ] handle query with mandatory query_param & body_param
 - [ ] handle query with variable param in path
 - [ ] handle "other_links"
 - [ ] generate Cartography data for tests
-- [ ] generate Cartography doc
-- [ ] generate Carography config
+- [ ] generate Cartography config
 - [ ] Generate PR text with checklist